vasanthbala/hackathon/metad/README.md

 To fetch summarized metadata about all resources do a GET on /resources.
 To get detailed metadata about a specific resource do a GET on /resources/<id>.

-To query the metadata store do a GET on /resources/<BQ query string>, where BQ query string is a Big Query query string that follows this BQ table schema:
+To query the metadata store do a GET on /resources/<BQ query string>, where BQ query string is a BigQuery query string that follows this BQ table schema:

 ```javascript
 resource_schema = {